wp-plugins/gravity-forms-toolbar/readme.txt

 4. Adjust a few options on the settings page - under "General Settings" > "Gravity Forms Toolbar"
 5. Go and manage your entries and forms or develop new ones :)

+Note: For custom and update-secure language files please upload them to `/wp-content/languages/gravity-forms-toolbar/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
+Also, complete custom English wording is possible with that as well, just use a language file like `gravity-forms-toolbar-en_US.mo/.po` to achieve that.

 == Frequently Asked Questions ==

 = Does this plugin work with newest WP version and also older versions? =